demlabs-cellframe/cellframe-node/README.md

 ```
 It would ask next questions:

+*  `Do you want to manage the firewall setup with debconf` answer `Yes`
 *  `External network interfaces` answer with you network interface thats used for internet access.
-Usually its `eth0` or `wifi0` but could be different, examine you network configuration first
+Usually its `eth0` or `wifi0` but could be different, examine you network configuration first.
-*  `Do you want to manage the firewall setup with debconf` answer `Yes`
-*  `External network interfaces` answer `tun0` if you haven't configured any other VPN servers.
-If they are - find what the tunnel number is biggest and list all of them here with your tunnel name (`tun<max number plus 1>` )
 *  `Open external TCP-ports` answer `8079` or what the port do you configured for cellframe node when it was installed
 *  `Open external UDP-ports:` answer same as in previous
 *  `Internal network interfaces` answer `tun0` if you haven't configured any other VPN servers.
 If they are - find what the tunnel number is biggest and list all of them here with your tunnel name (`tun<max number plus 1>` )